syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/07.dns/docs.en.md

 You can manage DNS zones and records both via our [public OpenStack API endpoints](../../02.Tutorials/02.api-access/docs.en.md), as well as using the Dashboard.

 The DNS service is shared between all regions.
-You will need to choose a region in the Dashboard or using the OpenStack CLI environment variable `OS_REGION`, but it does not matter which one you choose.
+You will need to choose a region in the Dashboard or using the OpenStack CLI environment variable `OS_REGION_NAME`, but it does not matter which one you choose.
 DNS objects are always global.

 ## Feature Support Matrix